 When you see a movie scene showing a drunk guy trying to sober up in a hurry, odds are he’ll be chugging a cup of stout black coffee to help speed up the process.
 But can a person who is drunk function better — and possibly pass as sober — after downing a cup or two?
 The answer: A resounding “no.”

 Coffee does not help you get sober.
 If you’re plastered, you’re going to have to wait several hours for the alcohol to leave your system on its own.
 Drinking coffee won’t make your body metabolize alcohol faster.
 However, coffee can affect your drunken state by tricking your mind into thinking you’re close to sobriety.
 It turns out the caffeine in coffee is a stimulant, which can make you feel like you’re ready to handle certain potentially dangerous activities — like driving.
-If you’re drunk, coffee can’t actually prepare you to do anything important and/or responsible.
-It’ll only make it harder to realize you’re sloshed.
+Just say NO and stay put.

 Captain Kirk Never Said “Beam me up Scotty”

 When mentioning the series Star Trek people are very likely to say the famous phrase “Beam me up Scotty,” even if they have no clue who Scotty is or what it’s referring to.
-This is presumably the phrase captain Kirk uses at the end of a show, when Mr. Scott teleports him back to the ship.
-However, the phrase is never really uttered on the show or in any of the movies.
+Unfortunately, the phrase is never really uttered on the show or in any of the movies.
 The closest version of the quote can be heard in the Star Trek IV movie when Captain Kirk says “Beam me up, Mr. Scott.”
-The difference is very small, merely a more formal usage of Scott versus Scotty, but fans of the show have argued for years that Captain Kirk would never use the diminutive Scotty instead of his formal rank, especially in front of the crew.
+Shows you what we know.

 Eli Wallach Never Said: “Badges?
 We don’t need no stinkin’ badges!”